 It's said that plastic waste is set to beat price as UK shoppers’ top concern and that the EU is formulating an urgent plan to ensure all packaging on the continent is reusable or recyclable by 2030!

 However, despite these recent advancements, the problem is far from resolved.
-So, in this guide, we wish to delve deeper into the subject of living plastic free.
+So, in this guide, we wish to delve deeper into the subject of living plastic free and reducing our environmental impact.

 The bare minimum to living plastic free